xlei1123/xlei1123/README.md

 # author is xlei 👋 ![](https://visitor-badge.glitch.me/badge?page_id=xlei1123.xlei1123)

-- 📖 I am a web developer from Chain.
+- 📖 I am a web developer from China.
 - 😄 For the past 9 years I am mostly focusing on web development using JavaScript.
 - 🕘 Most of my time is spent in mastering frontend development using React.js and Vue.js.
 - 🏃‍♀️ In my free time, I do physical activities like cycling, hiking, and runing, or I either spend my time contributing to the open-source community